As two distinct nonprofit organizations, House of Hope and House of Hope Housing have two distinct missions.

 House of Hope, a temporary shelter, provides advocacy and care for homeless families.
 Rooted in a belief in God, and under the direction of an ecumenical board, it seeks to affirm the dignity of life to all who are served.

 House of Hope Housing

-House of Hope.
-Our mission statement is: “House of Hope Housing is a not-for-profit organization created in 2002 by House of Hope in response to the ever-growing, critical need for affordable housing for families in Massachusetts.
-HOH Housing provides affordable permanent housing and support services to previously homeless families with an enduring commitment to build family economic self-sufficiency, promote neighborhood stability, and provide educational opportunities to improve the lives of our poorest children.”
+House of Hope Housing is a not-for-profit organization created in 2002 by House of Hope in response to the ever-growing, critical need for affordable housing for families in Massachusetts.
+House of Hope Housing provides affordable permanent housing and support services to previously homeless families with an enduring commitment to build family economic self-sufficiency, promote neighborhood stability, and provide educational opportunities to improve the lives of our poorest children.

 House of Hope was founded in the mid-1980s, as the nation struggled through a deep recession and homelessness exploded.
 Once perceived as an affliction of men with mental health and/or substance abuse issues, the trauma of homelessness now encompassed a different demographic—women and children.